viet34tqc/notebook/technical-terms.md

 ### XSS attack

-XSS is a type of attack where an attacker injects his JavaScript that will run on your page and take control like retrieve, update the database or change the DOM.
+XSS is a type of attack where an attacker injects his JavaScript that will run on your page and take control

+For example, an attacker could input JavaScript into a comment form that doesn't sanitize entries, in order to steal user cookies .
+When victims load the compromised page, the script executes to give the attacker access to user accounts.
 There are two types of XSS attack:

 - Stored XSS